Your Withdrawal Rate and Retirement Planning

 When in retirement, it is important to track your withdrawal rate each year and compare it to a plan that shows what it should be in order for your money to last throughout retirement.

-Because the future is, well, the future and undetermined, you'll want to have a flexible plan that allows for some "wiggle room" in how much you withdraw each year.
+Since the future is undetermined, you'll want to have a flexible plan that allows for some "wiggle room" in how much you withdraw each year.
 This type of flexible plan means you may be able to withdraw more in one year for a big purchase like a car, and less in another year where no big purchases occur.

-If you have money in IRAs and 401(k) plans, one thing to keep in mind is how your withdrawals will change when Required Minimum Distributions begin.
-This regulation requires you begin withdrawing from retirement accounts at age 70 1/2, and each year you get older, you have to withdraw a bit more.
+If you have money in IRAs and 401(k) plans, one thing to keep in mind is how your withdrawals will change when required minimum distributions begin.
+This regulation requires you to begin withdrawing from retirement accounts at age 70 1/2, and each year you get older, you have to withdraw a bit more.